Aryaman Reddi 🚀

 I am a PhD student in reinforcement learning at the LiteRL group at the Technical University of Darmstadt in partnership with the Intelligent Autonomous Systems lab and Hessian.AI, supervised by Professor Carlo D’Eramo 🎓

-I am interested in developing sample-efficient techniques in deep multi-agent reinforcement learning using insights from game theory 🕹️
+I am interested in developing sample-efficient techniques in deep multi-agent reinforcement learning using insights from applied mathematics and game theory 🕹️

 I am a continuum hypothesis skeptic, a mereological universalist, and a Collatz conjecture supporter.